Meet your radiology team

 If you and your doctor are considering radiation, we’ll start with an initial consultation to make sure radiation is a good choice for you, and deliver a personalized approach from the beginning.

-During your consult, your radiation oncologist in NY or NJ will:
+During your consult, your radiation oncologist will:

 - Review your records with you (medical history, biopsy results, surgical reports and scans)